-We will make a decision as to whether or not to accept an address for admission purposes in accordance with the policy set out below.
-This policy is applied to all applications and should be read in its entirety.
+The address verification protocol is available on the Achieving for Children website.
+We will make a decision as to whether or not to accept an address for admission purposes in accordance with the guidance.
+This applies to all applications and should be read in its entirety.